 Treatment for Castleman disease varies according to the type.

 Surgery to remove the affected lymph nodes is the primary treatment for UCD.
-Depending on where the lymph nodes are located or if they’re too big, you may need to receive radiation therapy or immunotherapy before surgery for UCD.
+You may need radiation therapy or immunotherapy before surgery.
 These therapies shrink the growths on your lymph nodes, making them easier to remove.

-If surgeons can’t remove the tumor and you don’t have symptoms, your provider may prefer to monitor your tumor instead of treating it immediately.
-If surgery isn’t an option and you have symptoms, your provider may recommend treatments for multicentric Castleman disease.
+If surgeons can’t remove the affected lymph node and you don’t have symptoms, your provider may monitor it instead of treating it.
+If surgery isn’t an option and you have symptoms, your provider may recommend treatments for MCD.

 MCD is more difficult to treat than UCD.
-Because the multicentric type is widespread, healthcare providers don’t typically use surgery or radiation to treat it.
+As it’s widespread, providers don’t typically use surgery or radiation to treat it.
 Instead, treatment depends on whether you have HHV-8 and how severe the disease is.

 Your provider may use: